wilkotom/containerstuff/Exercise_1/README.md

 For the time being I have left the PHP-FPM process manager set to `dynamic`.
 As I don't have any insight into the level of traffic expected for this site, it seems a sensible tradeoff betwen the possible slow response time to initial requests that might be caused by `ondemand` and the memory intensity (though high speed) of `static`.
 Performance testing and monitoring should be used to arrive at a more sensible set of tuned settings.

-### PHP Execution Timeout
+#### PHP Execution Timeout

-I haven't set an explicit timeout in `php.ini` or the PHP-FPM pool configuration; initially the default of 30s seems sensible until sufficient evaluation can be made of desired performance parameters.
+I haven't set an explicit timeout in `php.ini` or the PHP-FPM pool configuration; initially the default of 30s seems sensible until sufficient evaluation can be made of desired performance parameters - initial research suggests that for some WordPress installations, this timeout needs to be higher.
 I have however changed the nginx `fastcgi_read_timeout` setting to match as its default is higher (default of 60s).